RosettaCommons/documentation/scripting_documentation/RosettaScripts-MultiplePoseMover.md

 A ClassicAbinitio-like protocol that operates in 5 stages.
 The MoveMap parameter to SingleFragmentMover (SFM) can be used to control backbone torsion flexibility.
-SFM's policy parameter specifies the strategy used to select from the numerous fragments at a given insertion position. "uniform" selects uniformly among the possibilities. "smooth" chooses the fragment that, when inserted, minimizes distortion to the pose.
+SFMs policy parameter specifies the strategy used to select from the numerous fragments at a given insertion position. "uniform" selects uniformly among the possibilities. "smooth" chooses the fragment that, when inserted, minimizes distortion to the pose.